morgs32/zod-sdk/README.md

 ## server.makeQuery

-You should use `server/service.makeQuery()` to make a GET request.
+You should use `server/service.makeProcedure()` to make a GET request.
 Whether you use `makeQuery` or `makeCommand` doesn't make a difference, but do what's intuitive!
 Read up on CQRS if you want some reasons why

 # client

-## client.makeDispatcher
+## client.makeInterface
 See [Make a dispatcher](#on-the-client-make-a-dispatcher)

-## client.query
+## client.call
 See [Getting Started](#getting-started).

-Calling `client.query` with a handler you created with `makeQuery` will throw a typescript error.
+Calling `client.call` with a procedure you created with `makeQuery` will throw a typescript error.
 ## client.command

-Works just like `client.query` except you pass it command handlers.
+Works just like `client.call` except you pass it command procedures.

 # FAQ